skip to content

 • Other mixed background (to include Black African, Black Caribbean or Black Other)

-2. Have a confirmed place for entry to the University of Cambridge for a first undergraduate degree, and due to commence study in October 2022.
-(You can check the status of your offer on UCAS Track.)
+2. Have a confirmed place for entry to the University of Cambridge for a first undergraduate degree, and due to commence study in October 2023.
+(You can check the status of your offer on UCAS Hub.)

 3. Be a UK student and have been assessed for fee status as 'home'.
 You were advised of your fee status in the offer letter issued to you earlier this year.
 If you are in doubt, please contact the Cambridge College that has offered you a place.